samikeijonen/wp-a11y-speak/README.md

 wp.a11y.speak( WPA11ySpeakText.successMessage1, 'assertive' )
 ```

 This will handle how result is announced also for screen readers.
-In this case **Filtering contacts was successful.**.
+In this case **Filtering contacts was successful**.

+### template-parts/content-page.php

+In `template-parts/content-page.php` file there are forms that handle the logic in the front-end.